Not unlike America’s earliest settlers,

-Having nurtured a dream to seek freedom and build a life beyond oppression, not unlike that of America’s first settlers, abolitionist James Theodore Holly set sail for Haiti with 121 free African Americans.
-But unlike the myth of America’s founding, Holly was joining a nation that had already done the unthinkable: abolished slavery and established the world’s first Black democracy.
-Over a century later, his descendant, filmmaker Natalie Holly Purviance, blends archival excavation, magical realism, and personal narrative to retrace his journey and explore what it means to inherit a vision of justice—and how Haiti’s fate still warns us of the cost of true democracy.
+abolitionist James Theodore Holly nurtured a dream of seeking freedom beyond the racial oppression of the U.S. in the 19th century.
+From childhood, he envisioned a new future that would eventually lead him to guide 121 free African Americans to Haiti just before the Civil War.
+He would be joining a nation that had accomplished the unthinkable: abolishing slavery and establishing the world’s first Black democracy.
+Over a century later, his descendant, filmmaker Natalie Holly Purviance, weaves archival excavation, magical realism, and personal narrative to retrace his journey and explore what it means to inherit a vision of justice — and how Haiti’s fate still warns us of the high cost of true democracy.

 "Democracy is not a guarantee.